-The Company respects and complies with the intellectual property laws, and has no policy to support any arrangements which infringe intellectual property of any kind, based on the following guidelines:
+The Company respects and upholds the proprietary rights in others’ intellectual property, whereby use of the intellectual property shall be subject to the prior consent of the intellectual property owner, and then, the Company formulates a policy to forbid any arrangements which infringe intellectual property of any kind, based on the following guidelines:

 All staff have duty to protect and keep the Company’s intellectual property confidential to ensure that such information must not be leaked out and exploited for personal gain or any other person’s gain without permission.

-All staff must respect and honor others’ intellectual property and refrain from exploiting any of others’ intellectual property, whether in whole or in part, without the owner’s permission.
+All staff must respect and honor others’ intellectual property and refrain from exploiting any work piece as others’ intellectual property, whether in whole or in part, without the owner’s permission.

 Respect of laws and human rights principles Policy